kgish/skillzz/README.md

 Selection criteria includes skills, skill categories, hourly rates, availability for filtering through the results.

-An example of such a query might be: I am looking for a senior Ruby developer with knowledge of Linux who charges between 60 - 70 euros per hour and will be available next month for three months.
+An example of such a query might be: I am looking for a senior Ruby developer with knowledge of Linux who charges between 60 - 70 euros per hour and will be available starting next month for three months.

 A query will generate a number of hits which are then ordered according to a ranking scheme weighted according to criteria and preferences of the customer.